msftnelder/office-developer-exchange-docs/docs/exchange-web-services/ews-throttling-in-exchange.md

 |HTTP 500 |Indicates an internal server error with the ErrorServerBusy error code.
 This indicates that the client should delay sending additional requests until a later time.
 The response may contain a back off hint called BackOffMilliseconds.
 If present, the value of BackOffMilliseconds should be used as the duration until the client resubmits a request. |
 |HTTP 200 |Contains an EWS schema-based error response with an ErrorInternalServerError error code.
 An inner ErrorServerBusy error code may be present.
 This indicates that the client should delay sending additional requests until a later time. |

+## Additional throttling policies for applications
+Applications which call without a user context are additionally limited to 10,000 distinct mailboxes accessed per 10 minutes.

 ## See also

 - [Exchange Workload Management](https://technet.microsoft.com/library/jj150503.aspx)